naskoff77/Python/README.md

 # Python
-This repository showcases some Python scripts I've written for various purposes in lab environments.
+This repository showcases some Python scripts I've written for simple personal needs and practice